 Critics say Mas’ radical conversion is a smokescreen to hide his failure to address adequately the severe economic and financial crisis in Catalonia.
 It doesn’t matter much, really, whether this is true or false.
 What does is that, given the enormity of the crisis, Catalonia can apply for a bailout.
 In fact it has asked for it from the Fondo de Liquidez Autonómico, the liquidity fund set up by Madrid for autonomous regions in dire straits.
 (Right

 now that’s Catalonia, Valencia, Murcia, the Canary and Balearic Islands, Andalusia and Asturias.)
 However, having done so, it’s hard to present a seamless image of Catalonia especially outside Spain where the Catalans have embarked on an offensive in English and other major languages, presenting Catalonia as an admirably viable independent state.

 Mas insists that he isn’t accepting any political strings that the central government would predictably attach to the bailout because what he’s asking for is Catalan money.
 It’s what Catalonia calls “fiscal deficit,” the result of Catalan taxpayers’ contributing more to the communal tax pot than what Spain invests in Catalonia.

-Mas places the “deficit” at several thousand millions of euros (several billions in American lingo).
+Mas places the “deficit” at several thousand millions of euros.